3 reasons the coronavirus pandemic is affecting kidney transplants

-Read our previous blog post for five urgent reminders for dialysis patients in light of the coronavirus pandemic.
+Read our previous blog post for five urgent reminders for people on dialysis in light of the coronavirus pandemic.

-You can find more information and resources for kidney patients by visiting our special coronavirus webpage at KidneyFund.org/coronavirus.
-We’ll update the page with important information for kidney patients and their caregivers as the coronavirus crisis continues to unfold.
+You can find more information and resources for people living with kidney disease by visiting our special coronavirus webpage at KidneyFund.org/coronavirus.
+We will update the page with important information for people living with kidney disease and their caregivers as the coronavirus crisis continues to unfold.

-Our Coronavirus Emergency Fund is making grants to low-income dialysis and post-transplant patients to help them through this health crisis.
-You can help us help patients by making a donation to this emergency fund at KidneyFund.org/emergency—100% of all donations will be distributed directly to patients in need.
+Our Coronavirus Emergency Fund is making grants to low-income people living with dialysis and transplants to help them through this health crisis.
+You can help us help people by making a donation to this emergency fund at KidneyFund.org/emergency — 100% of all donations will be distributed directly to people in need.